creek-service/creek-system-test/executor/README.md

 Provides functionality for executing system tests.

-Simply put, system tests provide black-box testing of micro-services.
+Simply put, system tests provide black-box testing of microservices.
 The system tests start your service or services, and any additional 3rd-party services they need e.g. Kafka, in local docker containers, so that it can run through the system test cases you've defined.